Library of Congress: Holdings

 The collections of the Library of Congress include more than 32 million catalogued books and other print materials in 470 languages; more than 61 million manuscripts; the largest rare book collection in North America, including the rough draft of the Declaration of Independence, a Gutenberg Bible (originating from the Saint Blaise Abbey, Black Forest—one of only three perfect vellum copies known to exist); over 1 million U.S. government publications; 1 million issues of world newspapers spanning the past three centuries; 33,000 bound newspaper volumes; 500,000 microfilm reels; U.S. and foreign comic books—over 12,000 titles in all, totaling more than 140,000 issues; 1.9 million moving images (as of 2020); 5.3 million maps; 6 million works of sheet music; 3 million sound recordings; more than 14.7 million prints and photographic images including fine and popular art pieces and architectural drawings; the Betts Stradivarius; and the Cassavetti Stradivarius.

 The library developed a system of book classification called Library of Congress Classification (LCC), which is used by most U.S. research and university libraries.

 The library serves as a legal repository for copyright protection and copyright registration, and as the base for the United States Copyright Office.
 Regardless of whether they register their copyright, all publishers are required to submit two complete copies of their published works to the library—this requirement is known as mandatory deposit.
 Nearly 15,000 new items published in the U.S. arrive every business day at the library.
 Contrary to popular belief, however, the library does not retain all of these works in its permanent collection, although it does add an average of 12,000 items per day.
 Rejected items are used in trades with other libraries around the world, distributed to federal agencies, or donated to schools, communities, and other organizations within the United States.

+The legal requirement of mandatory deposit was challenged in Valancourt Books v.
+Garland, with the court finding that requiring a publisher to deposit copies of its books at the Library of Congress was a violation of the Takings Clause.

 As is true of many similar libraries, the Library of Congress retains copies of every publication in the English language that is deemed significant.

 The Library of Congress states that its collection fills about 838 mi of bookshelves and holds more than 167 million items with over 39 million books and other print materials.
 A 2000 study by information scientists Peter Lyman and Hal Varian suggested that the amount of uncompressed textual data represented by the 26 million books then in the collection was 10 terabytes.

 The library also administers the National Library Service for the Blind and Physically Handicapped, an audio book and braille library program provided to more than 766,000 Americans.

-The smallest book on file, Old King Cole, measures in at 1/25" × 1/25".